 On May 28, 2014 the state fishery directors from Maine, New Hampshire, Massachusetts, Rhode Island, Connecticut and New York, in partnership with NOAA, announced a framework for the distribution of $32.8 in federal disaster aid monies to the New England groundfish industry (joint press release).
 In the consensus framework, the six states will apportion available monies between three themes (roughly $11 million in each): one-third to be used for direct assistance, one-third to be split among the states and used at their discretion, and one-third to be used in developing a federally funded buyout or industry-funded buyback.

 Federal disaster aid stems from a September 13, 2012 disaster declaration in the Northeast multispecies (groundfish) fishery by the Acting Secretary of Commerce.
-The disaster designation was requested by Governor Deval Patrick and other elected officials recognizing the severe hardships being faced by commercial fishermen – hardships being felt well before the official May 1, 2013 federal designation (see related reports on break-even analysis and economic impacts).
+The disaster designation was requested by the Commonwealth recognizing the severe hardships being faced by commercial fishermen – hardships being felt well before the official May 1, 2013 federal designation (see related reports on break-even analysis and economic impacts).

 Although based on severe catch limit reductions that were implemented due to declining stock status, the Secretary of Commerce noted fishermen had adhered to catch limits.
 NOAA Fisheries’ own data and research have indicated that an environmental regime shift has occurred and is on-going, suggesting additional factors leading to stock declines.